LitePenguins/redd/README.md

 * Export saved data to computer in .csv format
 * Download images locally (currently broken due to CORS limitations)
 * Upload saved data to a mongoDB server (disabled for public)
+* Python backend using PRAW, with a custom REST api to communicate to front end

 ## Requirements
 * [npm](https://nodejs.org/en/)